rhdhorchestrator/rhdhorchestrator.github.io/content/blog/installing-orchestrator-via-rhdh-chart.md

 ## Comparing to the Orchestrator Operator

-Until recently, the only supported way to install Orchestrator was through the Go-based Operator, available in the RHDH Operator Catalog for OpenShift clusters.
+Until recently, the only supported way to install Orchestrator was through the Orchestrator Operator, available in the Operator Catalog for OpenShift clusters.
 Now, with the introduction of a Helm chart alternative, users have a more flexible installation option.
 While both methods enable the core capabilities of Orchestrator, they differ in architecture, permissions, and deployment scope.
 This section highlights the key similarities and differences between the two approaches.

 ### Similarity